 No Federally listed Threatened, Endangered, or Proposed species were observed in the project area at the time of the field survey.
-It was further determined that the project area does not contain suitable habitat for any of the 11 special status species assessed in this report (Table 4).
-Consultation with USFWS (2018) for the proposed project resulted in USFWS response, "There are no critical habitats within your project area" (Appendix C).
+USACE determined that the project area does not contain suitable habitat for any of the 11 special status species assessed in this report (Table 4).
+Consultation with USFWS (2018) for the proposed project via the IPaC system resulted in a response of "There are no critical habitats within your project area" (Appendix C).
+To date, USACE has received no indication of USFWS concerns that would impact this project.